isomerpages/nparks-biodiversity/_festival-programmes/Festival Talks and Workshops.md

 <p><strong>The Fussy Juvenile Horseshoe Crab at Chek Jawa </strong>by Nature
 Society Singapore and students from Dunman Secondary School</p>
 <p></p>
-<p>The workshop is designed to captivate and educate children aged 5 to 12,
+<p>This workshop is designed to captivate and educate children aged 5 to
-revolving around the delightful narrative of "No Worms for Dinner."
+12, revolving around the delightful narrative of "No Worms for Dinner."
 Dunman Secondary School students will bring the book to life through storytelling.
 Following the narrative journey, participants will be invited to consolidate their newfound knowledge through a thoughtfully constructed quiz in a fun and interactive manner.
 To further enrich this experience, the workshop